 Banjo frogs are quite warty, and can sometimes be mistaken for cane toads.
 Banjo frogs are large by frog standards (up to 8.5cm) but cane toads are much larger - up to 15cm.
 Both have warty skin but the toad is dry, while the frog is moist.
 You can recognise a toad by large poison glands behind the ears, a pointed bony ridge between the nose and eyes, and visible eardrums.

 In toads the back feet are webbed, while frogs hind feet are unwebbed so they can dig into the ground and bury themselves.

-Domestic pets will prey on frogs, so keep cats and dogs inside at night.
 Avoid using garden chemicals as they can contaminate frog ponds and destroy the homes of frogs and tadpoles.
 Remove exotic fish such as goldfish, and Gambusia from backyard ponds.
 These fish will eat frog eggs and attack tadpoles.
-Don’t touch frogs or move them to a different pond.
+Don't touch frogs or move them to a different pond.
 This could spread a disease called chytrid which can be fatal to frogs.

 Moving from water to land is not a Striped Marsh Frog's only change as they turn from tadpoles to frogs.
 Their daily menu makes some radical changes too.
 As tadpoles, these vegetarians feed on algae.
 After morphing, they drop their tails and their clean green diet, fast becoming keen hunter..